Meet the Parents

 "Ah yes," he says.
 "I recall Herubrand mentioning that place.
 Let us go there, then."
 He does not state that he wishes me to take them there, but he does not need to, for I can tell that this is a guy who is used to being obeyed by one and all.
 So, although Felissa will do just as well to show him the place, I lead the way, for I am most interested to see what will happen when they meet.
 For the way this Hereward is talking, he has some problem with Griselda, and naturally I figure that any meeting between them will be something to see.

-Well, it is not much of a step from the Old Gate to Loud Lilina's, and clearly this Hereward does not feel any need to engage me in polite conversation, but instead he is looking all around and seems to be taking everything in with great interest.
-But Felissa is nothing if not a gabby doll, and shortly she is plying me with questions about how Hanufa is doing, and how is Griselda herself, and all this and that.
+Well, it is not much of a step from the Old Gate to Loud Lilina's, and clearly this Hereward does not feel any need to engage me in polite conversation, but instead he is looking all around and seems to be taking in everything with great interest.
+But Felissa is not such a doll as is able to remain silent for vey long, and shortly she is plying me with questions about how Hanufa is doing, and how is Griselda herself, and all this and that.
 It is quite a while since she is in Pavis, so there is much for me to relate, and I am barely halfway through when we reach Lilina's joint.
 By this time I realise that we are being followed all along by a guy who is carrying bags and stuff, and this is clearly Hereward's henchman, and he looks a pretty rough guy, at that.

 So into Lilina's we go, and sure enough, there is Griselda in her usual chair, with others around her, such as Hilda, and Hanufa, and Sweet-Talking Shamus, and Topknot, and Elsa from Adari, and they are all gabbing away very cheerfully.
 But when Griselda catches sight of Hereward, she stops talking in the middle of a sentence and jumps to her feet, looking very taken aback, and cries, "Father!"
 Naturally, at this everyone turns round, and Hanufa jumps up too when she sets eyes on Felissa and comes to give her a big hug.